 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Additionally, I may get commissions for purchases made through other affiliate links in this post.

 Around Easter and Christmas, a lot of handmade products pop up with Bible verses on them.
 But, are they trademarked?
 Protected under copyright laws?
-Today, let’s take a look at the using Bible verses on products made with your Silhouette or Cricut.
+Today, let’s take a look at the using Bible verses on products made with your Silhouette, Cricut, or other methods.

 For other copyright and trademark information previously seen on Cutting for Business, follow this link.

-Help another crafter, save the image below to Pinterst!
+Help another crafter, save the image below to Pinterest!

 Since 2015, Christine Schinagl has been helping crafters start and run craft businesses through her blog, Cutting for Business.
 As a Silhouette and Cricut crafter herself, she has a unique take on what works and what doesn’t work in the craft business world.
 She also teaches a course on creating digital SVG designs, available at How to Design SVGs.